dassystem/pixelit-server/readme.md

 * If a massage is longer than the configured duration, it calculates the time depending on the length of the message.
 * If you call an script in your but do not want anything to show, use `pixelit.skipApp()` to signalize skipping the length check of your displayed message and proceeding with the next app.
 This can be used to skip an app.

-> :info: You can use existing apps as template.
+> :warning: You can use existing apps as template.
 Also feel free to create an issue on this git platform, if you have questions creating your own applications with `pixelit.py`.